Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: Experiments

-In the vast literature, facial inpainting models have been trained using different mask types at different resolutions.
+\paragraph{Qualitative comparisons:} In the vast literature, facial inpainting models have been trained using different mask types at different resolutions.
 In our method, we utilize the CRG model, which does not require any supervision depending on the mask types.
-Therefore, our method is flexible considering the mask types, sizes and placements in the image.
-We compare our method performance qualitatively with the state-of-the-art models in the facial inpainting domain, i.e. PIC \footnote{\url{https://github.com/lyndonzheng/Pluralistic-Inpainting}}\cite{zheng2019pluralistic}, GLCIC \footnote{\url{https://github.com/otenim/GLCIC-PyTorch}}\cite{lizuka2017globally}, GIICA \footnote{\url{https://github.com/JiahuiYu/generative_inpainting/tree/v1.0.0}}\cite{yu2018contextual}, GMCNN\footnote{\url{https://github.com/shepnerd/inpainting_gmcnn}}\cite{wang2018gmccn}, EdgeConnect\footnote{\url{https://github.com/knazeri/edge-connect}}\cite{nazeri2019edgeconnect}, DFNet\footnote{\url{https://github.com/hughplay/DFNet}}\cite{hong2019deepFusion}, Pconv \cite{liu2018partial} for different mask types, i.e. hand-drawn $(1-5)$, regular $(6-7)$, and irregular $(8-9)$.
+Therefore, our method is flexible considering the mask types, sizes, and placements in the image.
+We compare our method performance qualitatively with the state-of-the-art models in the facial inpainting domain, i.e. PIC \footnote{\url{https://github.com/lyndonzheng/Pluralistic-Inpainting}}\cite{zheng2019pluralistic}, GLCIC \footnote{\url{https://github.com/otenim/GLCIC-PyTorch}}\cite{lizuka2017globally}, GIICA \footnote{\url{https://github.com/JiahuiYu/generative_inpainting/tree/v1.0.0}}\cite{yu2018contextual}, GMCNN\footnote{\url{https://github.com/shepnerd/inpainting_gmcnn}}\cite{wang2018gmccn}, EdgeConnect\footnote{\url{https://github.com/knazeri/edge-connect}}\cite{nazeri2019edgeconnect}, DFNet\footnote{\url{https://github.com/hughplay/DFNet}}\cite{hong2019deepFusion}, Pconv \footnote{\url{https://github.com/MathiasGruber/PConv-Keras}}\cite{liu2018partial} for different mask types, i.e. hand-drawn $(1-5)$, regular $(6-7)$, and irregular $(8-9)$.
 Some of these works have trained their own models using regular masks, e.g., GIICA and GLCIC, while some of them, e.g., EdgeConnect, DFNet and Pconv, use irregular masks.
-There is also another group that support both regular and irregular masks, e.g., PIC and GMCNN.
-During the experiments we obtained the results using official pre-trained models, if available; otherwise, we sent the masks and inputs to the model authors and get the results from them or used available pre-trained models that are configured as explained in the original articles.
+There is also another group that supports both regular and irregular masks, e.g., PIC and GMCNN.
+During the experiments we obtained the results using official pre-trained models, if available; otherwise, we sent the masks and inputs to the model authors and get the results from them, used available pre-trained models that are configured as explained in the original articles, or retrained the models from scratch.
 We resize the original image and mask for models that require different resolutions.
-For the PIC model, there are two published pretrained models depending on the mask placement; one serves when the mask is in the center of the image, the other serves for random placement.
+For the PIC model, there are two published pre-trained models depending on the mask placement; one serves when the mask is in the center of the image, the other serves for random placement.
 Similarly, the GMCNN model has two different pre-trained models for regular and irregular masks.
-We used the corresponding pretrained model depending on the mask type.
+We used the corresponding pre-trained model depending on the mask type.
 Also, the PIC model can generate multiple results for one mask, so we chose the best result based on their discriminator score.
-The comparison of the models are depicted in Fig. \ref{fig:compare_models}.
+The comparison of the models using the generated images is depicted in Fig. \ref{fig:compare_models}.
 As can be seen from the results, our method can produce qualitatively good results in different mask types and produce better results particularly in the hand-drawn mask types (i.e, 1-5).
-Note that almost all other models, have failed, especially in the $3rd$ and $4th$ images, due to the larger mask sizes.
-These models do not use similar masks during their training phase.
-Our method does not use any mask in the training phase; thanks to the generator, our method allows inpainting in the case of larger masks.
+Note that when the masked region gets larger, most of the models produce poor results.
+Our method does not use any masks in the training phase; thanks to the generator, it works also well in the case of larger masks.